rhine59/OnTheEdge/EdgeDeviceLab.md

 ```
 cd ~/EdgeLabStudentFiles/smartscale/smartscale-service
 source /etc/default/horizon
-hzn dev service new -s user01-service-scale -i "acmegrocery/scales_amd64"
+hzn dev service new -s user01-smartscale-service -i "acmegrocery/scales_amd64"
 Created image generation files in /home/localuser/EdgeLabStudentFiles/smartscale/smartscale-service and horizon metadata files in /home/localuser/EdgeLabStudentFiles/smartscale/smartscale-service/horizon.
 Edit these files to define and configure your new service.
 ```
 You will need to change these generated files - read on!

 We have already built the docker images for this exercise and placed them in docker hub.
 If you want to look at the source code and the build scripts, then look in the `build` directory under each of the service directories.

-Modify `hzn.json` to use the appropriate docker image and change the `service.definition.json` file to pick the docker image.
+Modify `hzn.json` to use the appropriate docker image and change the `service.definition.json` file to pick the docker image tag.

-Later on, if you are going to experiment with service upgrades, you can change the version, now stick with `v1`.
+Later on, if you are going to experiment with service upgrades, you can change the tags, but for now, stick with `v1`.

 ![](2020-01-22-22-17-41.png)